shaleen-wonder-ent/user-guides/aum-centric.md

 **What you see:** Workbook with a "Patch History" tab per machine, showing two stacked colors — *Pre-Arc (imported once)* + *Post-Arc (AUM live)*.
 No gap in the timeline.

+> **Pilot latency expectation:** plan for **~30 minutes** between Arc onboarding and the first AUM data appearing in the portal / ARG (extension install + first periodic assessment cycle).
+This is documented and normal — don't panic-debug if a freshly onboarded machine looks empty in the first 20 minutes.

 > **Caveat — be honest:** the pre-Arc data is only as complete as what the OS retained.
 If WSUS purged client install logs older than X days, that's what you get.
 Most Windows hosts have `Get-HotFix` data going back to OS install, so coverage is usually excellent.

 ---